xoseperez/basicstation-docker/README.md

 ### Advanced configuration

 In some special cases you might want to specify the radio configuration in detail (frequencies, power, ...).
-This will also be the case when you want to use more than one concentrator on the same gateway, using the same BasicStation service.
+This will also be the case when you want to use more than one concentrator on the same gateway, using the same Basics™ Station for Docker service.
 You can do that by mounting the `config` folder on your host machine and providing custom files, like a specific `station.conf` file.

 You can start by modifying the `docker-compose.yml` file to mount that folder locally: